augustss/MicroHs/README.md

 *
   * Q: Why are the binaries so big?
   * A: The combinator file is rather verbose.
-The combinator file for the compiler shrinks from 340kB to 74kB when compressed with upx.
+The combinator file for the compiler shrinks from 350kB to 75kB when compressed with upx.
-       The evaluator is about 70kB.
+       The evaluator alone is about 70kB (26kB compressed with upx).